LiuRicky/ts2_net/README.md

 ![tokenshift](pics/tokenshift.png)

 The token selection module selects tokens contributes most to the local spatial semantics, to better model video representation.
-(**Note**: In our released code, we manually regard [CLS] token as the most informative, which we find it can have better performance than metric reported in our paper.
+(**Note**: In our released code, we manually regard [CLS] token as the most informative, which we find it can have better performance.
 It means that we select [CLS] token and other K-1 tokens in token selection stage.)
 ![tokenselect](pics/token_selection.png)
 ## Requirements
 ```sh